-Students have the right to access their records and may challenge any records they find to be inaccurate, For more information on accessing records and the process for changing record inaccuracies, please see the Federal Education Rights and Privacy Act section of this catalog.
+Students have the right to access their records (from EVC only) and may challenge any records they find to be inaccurate, for more information on accessing records and the process for changing record inaccuracies, please see the Federal Education Rights and Privacy Act section of this catalog.

 Authorization for Release of Student Records

-- All Academic Records (records include: transcripts, admissions and registration information, class schedules, grades, assessment test scores, academic progress status, residency information, and any other documentation contained in the academic records)
+- Academic Records (records include: transcripts, admissions and registration information, class schedules, grades, academic progress status, residency information, and any other documentation contained in the academic records)

-- All Student Account Records (records include: amounts due for tuition and fees, sources of payment for tuition and fees, refund information, records hold information as it relates to parking tickets, library fines, financial aid repayments and any other information contained in student account records)
+- Student Account Records (records include: amounts due for tuition and fees, sources of payment for tuition and fees, refund information, library fines, academic holds, financial aid repayments and any other information contained in student account records)